To understand the Mid Wales Railway properly, you start with the landscape itself.

 There is a bitter irony in the Mid Wales Railway story.
 If the line still existed today, it would be a modern national asset.

 The route threaded through river country that still defines the modern Welsh imagination, the long curves of the Wye, the changing light on upland slopes, the sense of travelling through a country rather than skirting its edges.
-Not far from the line, the Elan Valley scheme reshaped the landscape around Rhayader, with reservoirs such as Caban Coch now forming part of the region’s visual identity, a reminder that Wales has always invested in grand infrastructure, just not consistently in infrastructure that connects Welsh communities to each other.
+Not far from the line, the Elan Valley scheme reshaped the landscape around Rhayader, with Caban Coch among the reservoirs that now form part of the region’s visual identity. (source 7)

 Instead, it is a ghost.